cdklabs/cdk-nag/API.md

 [NagRules](#cdk-nag-nagrules)|Helper class with methods for rule creation.
 [NagSuppressions](#cdk-nag-nagsuppressions)|Helper class with methods to add cdk-nag suppressions to cdk resources.
 [PCIDSS321Checks](#cdk-nag-pcidss321checks)|Check for PCI DSS 3.2.1 compliance.
 Based on the PCI DSS 3.2.1 AWS operational best practices: https://docs.aws.amazon.com/config/latest/developerguide/operational-best-practices-for-pci-dss.html.
+[SuppressionIgnoreAlways](#cdk-nag-suppressionignorealways)|Always ignore the suppression.
+[SuppressionIgnoreAnd](#cdk-nag-suppressionignoreand)|Ignore the suppression if all of the given INagSuppressionIgnore return a non-empty message.
+[SuppressionIgnoreErrors](#cdk-nag-suppressionignoreerrors)|Ignore Suppressions for Rules with a NagMessageLevel.ERROR.
+[SuppressionIgnoreNever](#cdk-nag-suppressionignorenever)|Don't ignore the suppression.
+[SuppressionIgnoreOr](#cdk-nag-suppressionignoreor)|Ignore the suppression if any of the given INagSuppressionIgnore return a non-empty message.

 **Structs**